DappDevs/presentations/content/why-ethereum.md

 will be transferrable to whatever competitors come into existance.
-The major differences between Ethereum and other smart contract frameworks are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write smart ontracts.
+The major differences between Ethereum and other smart contract frameworks are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write the smart contracts.